n3rada/MSSQLand/README.md

 MSSQLand is built for interacting with [Microsoft SQL Server](https://en.wikipedia.org/wiki/Microsoft_SQL_Server) database management system (DBMS) during your red team activities or any security audit.
 Designed **for constrained environments** where operations must be executed directly through your beacons, **using assembly execution** it allows you to pave your way across multiple linked servers and impersonate whoever you can along the way, emerging from the last hop with any desired action.

 > [!TIP]
-> If you need to connect using Kerberos ticket or NT/LM hashes, go with [mssqlclient-ng](https://github.com/n3rada/mssqlclient-ng), the `Python3` version built with external access from Unix in mind.
+> MSSQLand is built using `.NET Framework 4.8`, with assembly execution in mind.
+If you need to connect using Kerberos ticket or NT/LM hashes, go with [mssqlclient-ng](https://github.com/n3rada/mssqlclient-ng), the `Python3` version built with external access from Unix in mind.

 > [!NOTE]
 > Do not forget the basics.
 During a security assessment, it is sometimes easier to use [SQL Server Management Studio (SSMS)](https://learn.microsoft.com/en-us/ssms/).